SpectralProject/Arrkia-Framework/README.md

 # Arrkia
-Rei SDK and tools to create native GUI apps on QuantOS Inspired by React components and React TSX.
+Rei SDK and tools to create native GUI apps on Quanta Inspired by React components and React TSX.
 Components inspired by Chakra UI and Framer Motion Syntax is scala-like and modules is based on sbt
 - Built entirely in rei and compiles to phantasm via `reic` as usual.
 Uses `prei` and extra `arrkia` config formats compatible with the prei-arrkia package.